 Non-Correlation Risk.
 The Fund's return may not match the return of the Underlying Index for a number of reasons.
 For example, the Fund incurs operating expenses not applicable to the Underlying Index, and incurs costs in buying and selling securities, especially when rebalancing the Fund's securities holdings to reflect changes in the composition of the Underlying Index.
+The Fund's use of a representative sampling approach may cause the

+Fund not to be as well-correlated with the return of the Underlying Index as would be the case if the Fund purchased all of the securities in the Underlying Index in the proportions represented in the Underlying Index.
 In addition, the performance of the Fund and the Underlying Index may vary due to asset valuation differences and differences between the Fund's portfolio and the Underlying Index resulting from legal restrictions, costs or liquidity constraints.

 Authorized Participant Concentration Risk.
 Only authorized participants ("APs") may engage in creation or redemption transactions directly with the Fund.
 The Fund has a limited number of institutions that may act as APs and such APs have no obligation to submit creation or redemption orders.
 Consequently, there is no assurance that APs will establish or maintain an active trading market for the Shares.
 This risk may be heightened to the extent that securities held by the Fund are traded outside a collateralized settlement system.
 In that case, APs may be required to post collateral on certain trades on an agency basis (i.e., on behalf of other market participants), which only a limited number of APs may be able to do.
 In addition, to the extent that APs exit the business or are unable to proceed with creation and/or redemption orders with respect to the Fund and no other AP is able to step forward to create or redeem Creation Units (as defined below), this may result in a significantly diminished trading market for Shares, and Shares may be more likely to trade at a premium or discount to the Fund's NAV and to face trading halts and/or delisting.
-Investments in non-U.S. securities, which may have lower trading volumes, may increase this risk.
+Investments in non-U.S. securities, which may have lower trading volumes. may increase this risk.